-In their respective investigation of nature, Buddhism and science have a fundamental difference: their need to make assumptions.
-While the scientific method starts with making hypotheses, one won’t find phrases like “thus I opine” in Buddhist sutras.
+In their respective investigations of the nature of reality, Buddhism and Science have fundamentally different starting points: while the scientific method begins with forming hypotheses, one won’t find phrases such as “thus I opine” in Buddhist sutras.

 Those who have taken physics classes in high school and college should be familiar with the following equations: